AndyCGraham/thesis/README.md

 # README

 This repository contains the code used to produce the thesis of Andrew C Graham.
 The code is organized into several scripts and notebooks that should be run in a specific order to reproduce the results presented in the thesis.
+Data files will be released upon publication of this work, until that time this repository serves to provide insight into the computational methods and approaches used to generate the thesis.

 ## Folder Structure